Versteigerung von Stammzellen in Japan

 from the headquarters of the Japan Human Cell Society in Shinagawa

 Ward, Tokyo, by court officials.
-The court officials impounded
+The court officials impounded two

 containers with ampuls holding the human cell strains, belonging to

-Hideo Okumura, the head of the research association, and experts
+Hideo Okumura, the head of the research association, and experts have

 priced them at about 160 million yen.